Skip to content

 • It’s the woman who comes to the men.
 Men should not bend.
 Girls, when kissing, push on your feet to go kiss your guy!

-• Use your entire body: when you kiss (or whatever), all your body should be engaged.
+• Use your entire body: when you kiss, all your body should be engaged.
 So do it for real, with passion: not loose hand.

 what not doing when posing